choria-io/stream-replicator/README.md

 ## Status

-This is a work in progress, it is core-feature complete and has extensive tests, documentation is up to date in our wiki.
+This is a work in progress, it is core-feature complete and has extensive tests, documentation is up to date in our [Wiki](https://github.com/choria-io/stream-replicator/wiki).
 For a typical Stream full of Choria Registration data produced by Chef Ohai, subject to network latency, this replicator can easily copy 4000 messages / sec unsampled and more when sampling is enabled.

 Immediate term feature goals are:

- * Monitoring dashboards
  * HA Clustering
  * Sampling on Headers and Subject tokens